JonathanTreffler/backblaze-personal-wine-container/README.md

     ![Bildschirmfoto von 2022-01-16 15-01-00](https://user-images.githubusercontent.com/28999431/149663289-d53c7241-5856-4032-af41-66a3fa513b36.png)

+1. If your [config folder] is somewehere inside the [backup folder] on the docker host side (which is the case for the Unraid template) in order to prevent an infinite loop of config file uploads, because those uploads change bz_done* files in [config folder]/wine/drive_c/ProgramData/Backblaze/bzdata/bzbackup/bzdatacenter open the web interface, open the Backblaze settings, open the "Exclusions" tab, click on "Add Folder" and in the popup navigate to My Computer -> (D:) and naviagate to the config folder inside.
+For unraid template installs this is My Computer -> (D:) -> appdata -> backblaze_personal_backup.
+Click on OK and close the Backblaze Settings.

 1. The Installation is done 🎉

 1. Buy a license for your Computer/Server in the Backblaze Dashboard, just like for a normal Windows/Mac installation